JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 3.md

 ## Building an Incident Response Program

-# Incident Response Plan Overview

-## Importance of Incident Response Plan
+- Importance of Incident Response Plan
    - **Cybersecurity incidents** are inevitable despite preventive measures.
    - A **structured incident response plan** is crucial for effective crisis management.

-## NIST Standard
+- NIST Standard
    - The incident response process follows the **NIST Computer Security Incident Handling Guide (NIST SP 800-61)**.
    - This guide is a widely used standard in the cybersecurity field.

-## Elements of an Incident Response Plan
+- Elements of an Incident Response Plan
-1. **Statement of Purpose:**
+   - **Statement of Purpose:**
       - Reasons for creating the plan.
       - Scope of the plan (e.g., cybersecurity incidents, sensitive information loss).

-2. **Strategies and Goals:**
+   - **Strategies and Goals:**
       - Prioritization of containment over evidence preservation if necessary.

-3. **Responsibility and Authority:**
+   - **Responsibility and Authority:**
       - Clear roles and responsibilities for incident handling.

-4. **Communication:**
+   - **Communication:**
       - **Internal team communication.**
       - Communication with other organizational groups and third parties.

-5. **Senior Management Approval:**
+   - **Senior Management Approval:**
       - Ensures authority for taking necessary actions during incidents.

-## Preparation and Documentation
+- Preparation and Documentation
    - **Prior planning and documentation** are essential for effective incident response.
    - Avoiding a "seat-of-the-pants" approach to incident handling.

-## Consulting NIST SP 800-61
+- Consulting NIST SP 800-61
    - Use **NIST SP 800-61** as a guide for developing the plan.
    - Review incident response plans from other organizations for reference.

 #

 ## Creating an Incident Response Teawm

-# Incident Response Team Overview

-## Importance of the Incident Response Team
+- Importance of the Incident Response Team
    - **Essential** for handling security incidents.
    - Should be **available 24/7** with primary and backup personnel.

-## Team Composition
+- Team Composition
    - Include **management**, **cybersecurity personnel**, **technical subject matter experts** (e.g., DBAs, developers, system engineers, virtualization experts).
    - **Legal counsel**, **public affairs**, **marketing staff**, **human resources**, and **physical security team members**.

-## Team Activation
+- Team Activation
    - Not all members need to be activated for every incident.
    - Representatives should be **trained and ready** to participate before an incident occurs.

-## Regular Training and Testing
+- Regular Training and Testing
    - Provide the team with **Incident Response plan documentation**.
    - Conduct **regular training and testing** to ensure readiness and effective teamwork.

-## External Incident Response Providers
+- External Incident Response Providers
    - Consider retaining **external providers** for capabilities your team lacks (e.g., forensic investigations).
    - **Plan and negotiate contracts** in advance, not during an incident.

-## Preparation and Planning
+- Preparation and Planning
    - **Design and train** your team in advance.
    - Ensure the team is **ready to respond** effectively to cybersecurity incidents.

 #